cert-manager/website/content/docs/cli/controller.md

       --acme-http01-solver-resource-limits-memory string    Defines the resource limits Memory size when spawning new ACME HTTP01 challenge solver pods. (default "64Mi")
       --acme-http01-solver-resource-request-cpu string      Defines the resource request CPU size when spawning new ACME HTTP01 challenge solver pods. (default "10m")
       --acme-http01-solver-resource-request-memory string   Defines the resource request Memory size when spawning new ACME HTTP01 challenge solver pods. (default "64Mi")
+      --acme-http01-solver-run-as-non-root                  Defines the ability to run the http01 solver as root for troubleshooting issues (default true)
       --add_dir_header                                      If true, adds the file directory to the header of the log messages
       --alsologtostderr                                     log to standard error as well as files (no effect when -logtostderr=true)
       --auto-certificate-annotations strings                The annotation consumed by the ingress-shim controller to indicate a ingress is requesting a certificate (default [kubernetes.io/tls-acme])